Frequently Asked Questions

 Is parkour safe? / Do bad accidents happen?

 - Parkour is actually all about safety (not danger) and is an excellent tool for teaching sound risk assessment.
-Even though parkour practitioners can seem like they are doing daring feats, compared to the average person, they are less inclined to do dangerous things and are actually in full control of themselves and their movements.
+Even though skilled parkour practitioners can seem like they are doing daring feats, compared to the average person, they are typically more measured in their approach to training than beginners.

 - Small cuts, bruises and scrapes come with the territory, but serious injuries are rare in parkour so long as you train sensibly.
 Start small and build up gradually over time.
 Only attempt things that you know you’re capable of and never do anything just because somebody told you to.
-If you follow the philosophy of parkour then being injury free for all of your days is a very real possibility.
+If you follow the philosophy of parkour then avoiding major injuries for all of your training days is a very real possibility.

 What is freerunning? / Can you do a backflip?